nextpyp/pyp/docs/guide/milopyp.rst

 Visualization
 ^^^^^^^^^^^^^

-To analyze the results of ``MiLoPYP`` interactively, you need to install `Phoenix-Arize <https://docs.arize.com/phoenix>`_ in your *local* machine
+To analyze the results of ``MiLoPYP`` interactively, you need to install and run `Phoenix-Arize <https://docs.arize.com/phoenix>`_ either `remotely <https://nextpyp.app/milopyp/explore/#3d-interactive-session>`_ or in your *local* machine.

-For macOS, for example, follow these steps:
+For a local installaton on macOS, for example, follow these steps:

 #.
 Download and install miniconda following `these <https://conda.io/projects/conda/en/latest/user-guide/install/macos.html>`_ instructions